Munker-White illusion

 White’s illusion demonstrated with achromatic colours.

 An illusion which uses bands of colour, where the lightness/value of a colour is shifted, due to the surrounding context.
-Note that this illusion appears similar to simultaneous contrast, but it is not the same effect.
+Note that this illusion, also known as colour assimilation, appears similar to simultaneous contrast, but it is not the same effect.

-• Example (chromatic): The Munker-White illusion on the left uses coloured areas interspersed within black and white stripes.
+Example (chromatic): The Munker-White illusion below uses coloured areas interspersed within black and white stripes.
 Note how neighbouring colours influence each other.
-The Munker-White illusion on the right uses various colours in juxtaposed areas.
-Coloured stripes may produce shifts in any of the colour attributes.
+Stripes may produce shifts in any of the colour attributes.